Posted on 1st March 2016 by Fiona

 - If you use a lap top, invest in a separate keyboard and stand so that you can follow the same ergonomic principles.

 - Set your desk and chair height appropriately for your height.
-Ergotron offer a great interactive tool to help you work out what your optimal working position should be in both siting and standing.
+Ergotron offer some great interactive tools to help you transform your workspace with movement.

 As pointed out above, no matter how good your desk set up is, the key to staying pain and injury free when your work is mainly computer based is variety.
 Alternate positions when you can.
 A good way to do this is by task based working.
 For example, if you need to take or make a phone call, do this walking round.
 Put your printer in another room so you have to get up to retrieve any printing.
 Set a timer to remind you to take a minute out every 30 minutes or so to get up and stretch.
 Use your kitchen worktop for brainstorming or taking written notes.
 Invest in a height adjustable desk so that you can alternate between sitting and standing when you’re on your computer.
 Suggest a walking meeting so you can get out in the fresh air and get your body moving at any opportunity.

 Working from home can be great, reduced travel time, more flexible hours and coffee at hand, but, the tendency to work longer hours at the desk can be part of it.
 So, just make sure you look after you body in the process.